How to Grow and Care for Monstera Deliciosa

 How to grow and care for monstera deliciosa

-Monstera deliciosa (aka the Swiss cheese plant) is one of the most popular low maintenance houseplants for beginners, revered for its stunning split leaves.
+Monstera deliciosa (aka the Swiss cheese plant) is one of my favorite low-maintenance houseplants for beginners, revered for its stunning split leaves.

-Whilst monstera plants are easy to care for, it is important to note that they are tropical in origin preferring high humidity and loose soil, therefore it is important to know some specific details pertaining to their care to grow them successfully.
+Whilst monstera plants are easy to care for, it is important to note that they are tropical in origin, preferring high humidity and loose soil.
+Therefore, it is important to know some specific details of their natural environment to grow them successfully in our homes.

 Here is a table summarizing the care requirements of monstera deliciosa:

-How to Care for Monstera Deliciosa:Monstera Deliciosa Care Requirements:
+How to Care for Your Monstera Deliciosa:Monstera Deliciosa Care Requirements:

-Best Potting Soil:Monstera need a loose aerated soil so mix 2/3’s potting soil with 1/3 orchid potting mix or perlite.
+Best Potting Soil:Monstera needs loose aerated soil, so mix 2/3’s potting soil with 1/3 orchid potting mix or perlite.

-Best Pots:Terracotta or unglazed clay are the best as they dry out evenly preventing root rot.
-However monstera can grow in plastic and ceramic pots if they have a drainage hole and are watered carefully.
+Best Pots:Terracotta or unglazed clay is the best as it dries out evenly, preventing root rot.
+However, monstera can grow in plastic and ceramic pots if they have a drainage hole and are watered carefully.

 Use a moss pole for support:Mature monstera plants ideally need a moss or coir pole for the aerial roots to attach to support the plant as it is naturally a climbing vine.

-Humidity:Monstera prefer higher humidity (around 30%) but can adapt to lower levels.
+Humidity:Monstera prefers higher humidity (around 30%) but can adapt to lower levels.
 If the leaves start curling or turning brown at the edges, mist the leaves to increase humidity.

-Wipe the Leaves every Month:Use a damp cloth to clean the leaves every month or so to stop them accumulating too much dust which can interfere with photosynthesis.
+Wipe the Leaves every Month:Use a damp cloth to clean the leaves every month or so to stop them from accumulating too much dust, which can interfere with photosynthesis.

 Best Light and Location for Monstera (Bright, Indirect Light)

-Monstera deliciosa need bright, indirect light to grow well indoors.
+Monstera deliciosa needs bright, indirect light to grow well indoors.
 Bright light ensures the monstera has the energy it needs to produce more of its large leaves with their characteristic fenestrations.

-Monstera deliciosa grow naturally up trees in bright light but they are protected from intense sunlight by the canopy overhead.
+Monstera deliciosa grows naturally by climbing trees in bright light, but they are protected from intense sunlight by the canopy overhead.

-Typically I find that monstera grow best in rooms with a South facing window, but locate a few feet away from the window to avoid any direct light.
+Typically, I find that my monstera grows best in rooms with a south-facing window, but located a few feet away from the window to avoid any direct light.

-If the monstera does not have bright enough light they tend to not grow as well, droop over and anecdotally I have noticed that the leaves are smaller with fewer holes.
+If the monstera does not have bright enough light, they tend to not grow as well, and droop over, and anecdotally, I have noticed that the leaves are smaller with fewer holes.

-Monstera are native to humid tropical environments so they prefer not to be locate in the direct path of air currents from air conditioning, open doors or convection currents from sources of heat.
+Monstera are native to humid tropical environments, so keep your monstera out of the direct path of air currents from air conditioning, open doors, or convection currents from sources of heat.

-Monstera do appreciate air circulation form a gentle breeze from and open window every so often.
+Monstera does appreciate air circulation from a gentle breeze from an open window every so often.

-Monstera grow very well in the more humid rooms of the house such as bathrooms, but can grow in any room as long as you are able to increase the humidity with misting or by using a humidifier.
+Perosnally, my monstera grow very well in the more humid rooms of the house such as bathrooms, but you can grow in any room as long as you are able to increase the humidity with misting or by using a humidifier.

 Best Soil for Monstera (Best Potting Mix)

-The best potting soil for growing monstera deliciosa is a mix of 2/3’s normal houseplant potting soil mixed with 1/3 pine bark based potting mix.
+The best potting soil for growing monstera deliciosa is a mix of 2/3 normal houseplant potting soil mixed with 1/3 pine bark-based potting mix.

 Monstera also grow as a hemi epiphytic vine in their natural environment with their roots growing up other trees, so the pine bark also mimics their natural growing conditions to some extent.

-You can also grow monstera in a potting mix with perlite (if your do not have any pine bark to hand) as perlite also create the aerated soil structure around the roots of the monstera providing the optimal balance between retaining some moisture and good drainage.
+I have also grown monstera in a potting mix with perlite (which is great if you do not have any pine bark to hand), as perlite also creates the aerated soil structure around the roots of the monstera, providing the optimal balance between retaining some moisture and good drainage.

-If you do not amend the monstera’s potting soil with either perlite or pine bark then the potting mix may be too dense which restricts that amount of oxygen around the roots and retain moisture for too long for the monstera to tolerate which results in root rot.
+If you do not amend your monstera’s potting soil with either perlite or pine bark, then the potting mix may be too dense, which restricts the amount of oxygen around the roots and retains moisture for too long for the monstera to tolerate, which results in root rot.

 Best Type of Pot For Monstera Deliciosa

-The best pots for monstera plants are unglazed clay and terracotta pots as they are porous which allows the potting soil to dry out more evenly which mitigates the risk of root rot whereas plastic and ceramic pots are impermeable and can retain too much moisture for the monstera to tolerate.
+My favourite for monstera plants are unglazed clay and terracotta pots as they are porous, which allows the potting soil to dry out more evenly, and mitigates the risk of root rot, whereas plastic and ceramic pots are impermeable and can retain too much moisture for the monstera to tolerate.

-Ensure the pot has a drainage hole in the base as monstera do not tolerate saturated soil.
+Ensure your pot has a drainage hole in the base, as Monstera does not tolerate saturated soil.

-Clay and terracotta pots are also heavier then plastic pots which can act as a counter balance, preventing top heavy monstera from toppling over.
+Top Tip: Clay and terracotta pots are also heavier than plastic pots which can act as a counterbalance, preventing top heavy monstera from toppling over!
+Mine once fell over when it was in a much lighter plastic pot when my cat had a misadventure!

 How Often to Repot Monstera Deliciosa (Every 2-3 Years)

-It is best practice to repot monstera every 2 to 3 years in a pot that is only 2 inches larger in diameter then the previous pot.
-If you repot your monstera to a much larger pot then the soil dries out at a much slower rate which can increase the risk of root rot.
+It is best practice to re-pot Monstera every 2 to 3 years in a pot that is only 2 inches larger in diameter than the previous pot.
+If you repot your monstera to a much larger pot, then the soil dries out at a much slower rate, which can increase the risk of root rot.

-Do not compress the soil too firmly around the roots as this push oxygen out of the soil, decreasing the rate of drainage and reducing root respiration.
+I must emphasize that it is important not to compress the soil too firmly around the roots as this pushes oxygen out of the soil, decreasing the drainage rate and reducing root respiration.
+This is a common mistake I see people make when repotting!

 After repotting give the potting mix a good soak, making sure that the potting mix is evenly moist.
-Be aware that the soil is likely to dry out at a slower rate in the larger pot so check the soil’s moisture before watering.
+Be aware that the soil is likely to dry out at a slower rate in the larger pot, so I caution you to check the soil’s moisture before watering.

 Use a Moss Pole When Repotting Monstera Deliciosa To Prevent Drooping